-I hope I did okay!
-I felt a little self-conscious at some points, I had to admit, because I don’t have that classic “Duluth” look.
-Plus, I’m not a hunter or a farmer, which is predominately what the Duluth models are.
+I felt a little self-conscious at some points, I admit, because I don’t have that classic “Duluth” look.
+Plus, I’m not a hunter, farmer, or gardener, which is predominately what the Duluth models are.

-But DIYers are working women, too, and hats off to Duluth for choosing me to not only represent a diverse look, but also representin’ the power-tools-paint-brush-wielding women of the world!
-LOL
+But DIYers are working women, too, and hats off to Duluth for choosing me to not only represent a diverse look but also representin’ the power-tools-paint-brush-wielding women of the world!

 I got up early on the day I was leaving and watched the sunrise, which was magnificent!
 And so peaceful.
 No one else was nearby!